 This is not the God bless us, every one goose of Dickens.
 Instead, the bird, golden brown and crisp-skinned, threatens to slip and slide its way right off the counter, a last-ditch escape attempt.
 And when we've finally, finally scraped all the meat off the 11-pound beast, we realize it isn't actually done, so the mangled pieces get tossed in a casserole dish and returned to the oven.
 The hacked-apart carcass, abandoned on the counter in a puddle of red-streaked juices and grease, looks ancient and otherworldly, a Jurassic murder scene.

-It's such a process that when we ultimately sit down to eat, it's 11 p.m. on Christmas Day, and everyone's frazzled, disillusioned.
+It's such a process that when we ultimately sit down to eat, it's 11 p.m., and everyone's frazzled, disillusioned.
 All except Ray, that is, who doesn't much care for cooking and has spent the evening reading and relaxing by the fire, a glass of wine in hand, more Crosby on the stereo.
 His work is done: After all, he is the reason we're observing Christmas in the first place.

 But then we take our first bites and gradually, one by one, we perk up.
 The meat is all dark and moist and incredibly, stunningly rich.
 It is like a cross between turkey and duck after all, but it's the pairing of the tangy-sweet, fruit-heavy stuffing and silky, savory gravy that really makes it shine.
 The skin's so fatty it tastes like cracklings, and I surreptitiously snatch another piece from the serving plate.
 After a few bites of fat-drenched stuffing, though, that feeling of decadence slides into excess—everything's so saturated that in a moment, I'm stuffed.
 The leftovers last us all week.